 Kindle Unlimited Pricing

 Remember that most Kindle Unlimited books cost from $0.99 to $4.99 in the store.
 So you’ll have to read a few titles each month to get the benefits of this plan.
-If you read/listen to just one or two titles per month, it’s most likely better to buy books individually than subscribe for the monthly service.
+If you read/listen to just one or two titles per month, it’s most likely better to buy books individually than subscribe to the monthly service.

 So, Which Program is Better for Whom?

 If you consistently listen to several audiobooks each month or mainly want to focus on reading — not listening to books, Kindle Unlimited looks more attractive.
-But only, if you’re not after the latest best-sellers.
+But only if you’re not after the latest best-sellers.